Get

 Although there are exceptions, dilute tortoiseshell cats tend to be very healthy and dependable.
 Since the breeds that can have this coat are healthy overall, dilute torties come with very few common health issues.

-One of the more common issues that plague dilute torties is obesity, though that is due to the cat’s feeding schedule and owner, not the cat’s health.
+One of the more common issues that plagues dilute torties is obesity, though that is due to the cat’s feeding schedule and owner, not the cat’s health.
 To ensure your dilute tortie remains healthy, provide proper nutrition and exercise.

 Cat Nutrition